Skip to content

 Terminal window

-purus run --directory src
+purus run src

 Terminal window